Open source · Free during early access

 🔓

-A prompt injection can trick an agent into leaking API keys through the target API itself.
+A malicious prompt can trick your agent into smuggling an API key out through a legitimate API call.

 ⚠️

-An agent with raw keys can delete data, send messages, or make purchases with no human in the loop.
+An agent with raw keys can delete data, send emails, or make purchases — with nothing stopping it.

 👁